TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

 ## 1. Change History
  - Updated Dependency Diagram to show link between userDB and user Component
  - Functional Requirement 2 renamed to Sign In from Sign Up
  - Updated the Messaging interface to align to implementation.
-14/02/2025
+03/14/2025
+ - Updated Usecase diagram and Functional Requirement names to align to use cases.
+03/15/2025

 ## 2. Project Description
 An application that connects nearby users to jog/run together adapting to their schedule and distance willing to travel.